 Skillshare Basic is technically free, but most courses are locked behind Skillshare Premium, which costs $19 a month.
 You can also save money with the $99 annual plan, which works out to $8.25 a month.

-Typically there’s a free 7-day trial, but right now you can get 2 weeks of Premium for free with this link while the promotion lasts.
-Previous promotions offered a two-month trial, but unfortunately that promotion has ended.
+Typically there’s a free 7-day trial, but right now you can get a full month of Premium for free with this link while the promotion lasts.
+Previous promotions offered a two-month trial, but unfortunately, that promotion has ended.

 Although an annual subscription is significantly cheaper, the nice thing about paying by the month is that you can cancel at any time.
 You’ll lose access to classes, so hopefully the skills you learned stuck!